hrabhijith/Linux-Deployment/README.md

 * http://13.232.236.221/ or http://13.232.236.221.xip.io

+* The website is configured to make use of only two ports for connection http(80) and ssh(2200).

 ## Summary of softwares installed and configuration changes made.

 * The application is hosted on Ubuntu 16 linux server/machine instance from Amazon lightsail.